Curaçao vs Aruba: Which Island Should You Visit?

 Choose Aruba if you...

-- Want one long, soft, easy beach right outside your hotel and do not want to drive.
+- Want one long, soft beach right outside your hotel and no car keys all week.

-- Prefer a polished, resort-forward holiday with dining and nightlife in walking distance.
+- Prefer a polished resort holiday with dining and nightlife in walking distance.

-- Are traveling with very young children and value simplicity above variety.
+- Are traveling with very young children and value simplicity over variety.

 - Are flying from the US and want the widest choice of direct flights.